What Are the Treatment Options for Genital Warts?

 In most cases, you won’t need stitches after surgery.

 Your doctor can use trichloroacetic or bichloroacetic acid to treat the warts.
-He or she will apply a small amount to the warts once a week and allow it to dry.
-It works best on small, moist warts and can be used on vaginal, cervical, and anal warts.
+They’ll apply a small amount to the warts once a week and let it dry.
+This works best on small, moist warts and can be used to treat vaginal, cervical, and anal warts.

 Treatments for Internal Warts